August 03, 2020

 5-10% of the soil volume for potting soils.

-Small Containers with bigger plants need daily water.
+Small Containers with bigger plants need daily water. here's how to measure the amount of water per gallon of soil.

 Big Containers with Smaller plants need water once a week or so.
 The idea is to maintain optimal moisture.
 When I have multiple plants in one large container and cover crop going I can water every day to every other day in small amounts.
 But the same grower at home with less plants per bed might be able to go a week.
 Use these guidelines to come up with your own routine.